Proven-Paradox/shaper-system/Handbook.md

 * Knock your target(s) [Prone](#prone).
 * [Stagger](#stagger) your target(s) for a number of rounds equal to your [Hero Tier](#hero-tier).
 * Move your target(s) one space.
 In the case of multiple targets, you must move them all in the same direction.
 You may only affect a given target with this Talent once per Turn.
 If you strike multiple Critical Hits with a single attack (such as using an Ability that targets a Square) you must choose the same effect for all creatures affected.
+You cannot affect a target with Heavy Hitter due to a roll that doesn't come with an Attack or Spell, such as maintaining a [Grab](#grab) or similar effect.

 #### Intelligent Avoidance
 You’ve mastered how to avoid attacks by predicting their path.
 You may use your Mind in place of Finesse to determine your Physical Defense.